 We believe your voice matters.

-MindRight was founded in June 2016 by two women of color, Ashley Edwards and Alina Liao, who met at Stanford’s joint MBA/MA in Education program.
-Inspired by personal and familial histories with trauma, Edwards and Liao have been working to reduce the stigma around mental health in communities of color and ensure every child has access to mental health support.
+MindRight was co-founded in June 2016 by two women of color, Ashley Edwards and Alina Liao, who met at Stanford’s joint MBA/MA in Education program.
+Inspired by personal and familial histories with trauma, Edwards and Liao worked to reduce the stigma around mental health in communities of color and ensure every child has access to mental health support.

 Our team has a combined 30 years of experience working with youth of color.
 Issues such as Black Feminist Thought, dismantling white supremacy, radical self-love, and bringing people from historically marginalized communities to the decision-making table define how we operate.
 By leveraging technology, we are creating opportunities for systemic healing for youth of color.